 Reno v.
 American Civil Liberties Union (1997)

 Reno v.
-ACLU was the Supreme Court’s first major ruling on internet speech, establishing that the internet deserves the highest level of First Amendment protection.
-The unanimous decision struck down key anti-indecency provisions of the Communications Decency Act while upholding Section 230.
+ACLU was the Supreme Court’s first major ruling on internet speech, establishing that the internet is subject to the highest level of First Amendment protection.
+The 7-2 majority decision (Justice O’Connor concurred in part and dissented in part, joined by Chief Justice Rehnquist) struck down key anti-indecency provisions of the Communications Decency Act.
+Section 230, which was not challenged in the case, survived via severability.

 Legal Background

-Constitutional Challenge: The ACLU and other organizations challenged two provisions of the Communications Decency Act of 1996 that criminalized the transmission of “obscene or indecent” materials to minors online.
+Constitutional Challenge: The ACLU and other organizations challenged two provisions of the Communications Decency Act of 1996 that criminalized the transmission of “indecent” and “patently offensive” material to minors online.

 Lower Court Ruling: A three-judge federal panel had already blocked enforcement of the provisions, finding them unconstitutional.